- What We Do

 How will this island change over time after its restoration?
 Will more vegetation fill in and deeper channels be etched in the areas of the island that right now feel like the surface of the moon?
 How will these changes affect the abundance and diversity of animals?

 One thing is clear, this is a place early in the process of natural transformation and already hundreds of species call it home.
-We’re excited to watch as nature takes root and grows in real time just east of downtown Redwood City.
+We’re excited to watch as nature takes root just east of downtown Redwood City.

 Want to learn more about the invisible benefits of Bair Island?
 Click here!